 Urge your federal legislators to support the Big Cat Public Safety Act.

-Big cats such as lions, tigers, cougars, leopards, and jaguars are wild animals and belong in the wild.
+Big cats such as lions and tigers are wild animals and belong in the wild.
 Yet today, there are more tigers in captivity in the United States than in the wild.
 Individuals and families often purchase them as babies to be kept as pets, ignoring just how large the animals grow.
 As a result, many are left to waste away in cages in backyards and basements.
 The Big Cat Public Safety Act would help end this cruelty.

 What the Big Cat Public Safety Act will do

-Require current owners to register their animals with local first responders and animal control officers
+People who currently possess big cats must register them with local first responders and animal control officers

-Prohibit private individuals and unaccredited facilities from breeding of lions, tigers, leopards, cheetahs, jaguars, cougars, or any hybrid of these species
+Prohibits private individuals from breeding lions, tigers, leopards, cheetahs, jaguars, cougars, or any hybrid of these species

 Did you know...

-Businesses that profit from exhibiting cubs for photo opportunities can legally call themselves sanctuaries or rescues even though they often engage in ongoing cycles of breeding and selling cubs once they are approximately 12 weeks old
+Businesses like roadside zoos that profit from offering cubs for photo opportunities or petting can legally call themselves sanctuaries or rescues

-Many of the cubs are sold into the so-called exotic pet trade while others end up on the black market to be sold for their body parts
+Once they’re too big for cub petting, many of the cubs are sold into the wild pet trade while others end up on the black market to be sold for their body parts

-The ongoing inbreeding and confinement results in numerous health problems for big cats, including deformed paws, hip dysplasia, and cataracts
+Ongoing inbreeding and cruel confinement results in numerous health problems for big cats, including deformed paws, hip dysplasia, and cataracts

 Since 1990, there have been nearly 400 dangerous incidents involving captive big cats in 46 states and the District of Columbia.
 Five children and 20 adults lost their lives and others lost limbs or suffered traumatic injuries